-Alumni and Faculty Garner 30 Grammy Nominations
+Alumni and Faculty Garner 30 Grammy Nominations for 2012

 The National Academy of Recording Arts and Sciences nominated 25 Berklee alumni and faculty for a total of 30 Grammy Awards.
 The nominees were recognized for their outstanding contributions across the spectrum of music, including pop, rock, hip-hop, alternative, jazz, and Latin.
 Producers, engineers, and arrangers were also nominated.
 To date, Berklee alumni have won 205 Grammy Awards.
 The 54th Annual Grammy Awards will be held on Sunday, February 12, 2012, and broadcast on CBS at 8:00 P.M.
 EST.